DawidPerkowskiGit/ExchangeCurrencyApp_DP/README.md

  - startDate - return exchanges starting from the chosen date
  - finishDate - return exchanges finishing at the chosen date

-Not providing values to these parameters will result in receiving the latest exchange date from all the currencies and EUR is the base.
+Not providing values to these parameters will result in receiving the latest exchange date from all the currencies and Euro as the base.
 ## Application view

 Application UI is on TODO list.